The predictability of human attention

 Even visual artists have long known about certain characteristics of human vision that is the same for all people.
 For example, the Fibonacci Spiral is an expression of an aesthetically pleasing principle long recognized by artists.
 Composing paintings and photographs according to this dictum creates a pleasing, balanced visual experience.

-This is the principle behind Predict.
+This is the principle behind Neurons.
 That we have certain types of responses that we, as humans, share across cultures, genders, and age groups.
 Indeed, our visual system is wired to look at very much the same aspects of a picture or video.
 That's why it is possible to generate a predictive model of human visual attention.

 But still, certain ingredients are needed.
 Let's take them in turn.